descope/go-sdk/README.md

 		fmt.Println(cloneRes)
 }

-// Delete the current project
-err := descopeClient.Management.Project().Delete()
+// Delete the current project.
+Kindly note that following calls on the `descopeClient` are most likely to fail because the current project has been deleted err := descopeClient.Management.Project().Delete()
 ```